jonaskon/sweng-public/exams/final/2019/THEORY.md

 Which of the following statements are true of the "fake" implementations of dependencies that you use in your tests instead of the real dependencies?

-- [ ] They make unit testing easier
+- [Y] They make unit testing easier
-- [ ] They make end-to-end testing easier
+- [N] They make end-to-end testing easier
-- [ ] They might never exhibit behaviors that real dependencies have
+- [y] They might never exhibit behaviors that real dependencies have
-- [ ] They might exhibit behaviors that real dependencies do not have
+- [Y] They might exhibit behaviors that real dependencies do not have

 ---